We are searching for

 Notification: Vehicles that have remained in one area too long are usually tagged with some notification requiring the owner to move them.
 This can be in the form of a sticker, ticket, or other document, usually placed beneath the windshield wipers or stuck to the window.

 If possible, the owners of the vehicle will also be sent a notification via phone or mail.
-If their car isn't moved within a specific amount of time, it will be declared abandoned and removed.
+If their car isn't moved within a specific amount of time, it will be declared as an abandoned car and removed.

 Why Do People Abandon Vehicles?